 Short of actually admitting to treatment, we need to ask questions here that let us know what we should expect to see, hear, and feel, once admitted to a clinic.

-The duration of detox each individual needs, will vary, based on multiple factors, including frequency and recency of usage, history of addiction, previous detoxes, etc. Depending on usage levels, many will be able to progress to the next stage of treatment after just a few days.
-Sometimes it will take longer than this to get a clear head again.
-There is no fixed timescale for each individual.
+The duration of detox each individual needs, will vary, based on multiple factors, including frequency and recency of usage, history of addiction, previous detoxes, etc. The pace of your treatment can vary.
+For example, for those with lighter intake levels, progression beyond the detox phase of clinic work can happen in just a few days.
+Others may take 7 days or longer.
+This is normal.

 - When do you expect me to start taking part in the therapy process?